vsouza/awesome-ios/README.md

 # Toolchains
  * [RubyMotion](http://www.rubymotion.com/) - RubyMotion is a revolutionary toolchain that lets you quickly develop and test native iOS and OS X applications for iPhone, iPad and Mac, all using the Ruby language.
- * [SwiftLint](https://github.com/realm/SwiftLint) - An experimental tool to enforce Swift style and conventions. 🔶

 # Rapid Development
  * [KZPlayground](https://github.com/krzysztofzablocki/KZPlayground) - Playgrounds for Objective-C for extremely fast prototyping / learning.